NTTDATA-EMEA/serverless-demo/poll-tweet/README.md

 ```(sh)
 $ make build
 ```
-After successful build you will find one file in the `./bin` directory.
+After successful build you will find one file `poll` in the `./bin` directory.

 ### Handler Deployment